LauraRuis/multimodal_seq2seq_gSCAN/README.md

 You can try this demo on almost any machine, it requires no GPU and runs in a couple of seconds on a laptop with a CPU containing 8 GB RAM.

 ### Loading the data
 To get a feel of the data used in the paper, we can look at the data in the folder `data/demo_dataset/..`.
 This dataset is highly simplified in terms of grid size, vocabulary, and number of examples, but the ideas are the same.
-When opening `data/demo_dataset/dataset.txt` we can see that the first example if we follow the keys "examples" and "situational_1" is the following:
+When opening `data/demo_dataset/dataset.txt` we can see the following example (the first one at the keys "examples" and "situational_1"):

 <details open>
 <summary>The first data example in the split called "situational_1" (i.e., novel direction) set.
 Click to open/close.</summary>